 Let's face it, bears are cute animals.
-Their cubs are absolutely adorable and every part of our nature instructs us to pick them up and cuddle with them.
+OK not the biggest bears, but their cubs are absolutely adorable and every part of our nature instructs us to pick them up and cuddle with them.
 Unfortunately, if you do this, you might learn the lesson Leonardo Dicaprio's character learned in The Revenant: do not, under any circumstances, be anywhere near a bear cub—much less ever pick one up.
 Each and every one of us should have a healthy fear of bears.
 It's natural to be afraid of bears and that has a lot to do with their sheer size and ability to kill with a single swipe.

 Seeing as they are so cute in appearance, a lot of folks may not realize it, but bears are really dangerous to humans.
 They are the largest carnivore on land and dominate their respective ecosystems as the alpha predator.
-Generally speaking, you really shouldn't mess with them.
-A look, but don't touch policy works, while getting close enough to look may be fatal.
+Generally speaking, you really shouldn't mess with just about any bear species as bears are aggressive animals.

 Size: They can get up to 1,500 lbs (680 kg) in size and able to stand up to 9.8 feet (3 meters) in height.